neuroinformatics-unit/gsoc/GSoC-2025/application_template.md

     What do you expect from the program?

 - **Are you also applying to projects with other organisations in GSoC 2025?**

+    If so, which ones?
+What would be your preference in case of a tie?